 You will be cutting out two of the pant pattern -This can be done with the technique of folding your cloth, then cut out the pattern.

 Tip: It’s really easy to make multiple pants at the same time.
-So cut out all the pants at once – you’ll save time.
+(But makes sure the pattern will work before you make several pairs) So cut out all the pants at once – you’ll save time.

 2 – Pin and sew each pant leg

 Taking each piece you just cut, fold the right sides together and pin up the pant leg to the point of where it begins to curve.
 Sew each piece using a 1/2 seam – (you can adjust this to fit your child better).

 Turn one pant leg right side out and stuff down into inside out pant leg.
 Line up seams and pin together.
 Sew.
 Sew additional reinforcement in crotch area if desired.

 4 – Turn bottom cuffs under and sew